-Plaintiff, a District of Columbia resident, alleges that since his birth in October 1980, the thirteen named defendant entities "have been collecting data (sounds, words, thoughts, dreams) from me for financial profit without consent . . . ."
-Compl. at 2.
-He further alleges that the data "was transmitted straight to the source(s) (computer/super computer, teleprompter) and then distributed to company employees and contractors."
+Plaintiff, a District of Columbia resident, alleges that since his birth in October 1980, the thirty named defendant entities, mostly state lotteries, "have been collecting data (sounds, words, thoughts, dreams) from me for financial profit without consent" Compl. at 3.
+He further alleges that the data was "transmitted straight to the source(s) computer/super computer, teleprompter, etc. . . . [and] then distributed to the entities employees."
 Id. (parentheses in original).
 Plaintiff "thought maybe that [he] wasn't getting compensated because of identity protection purposes but it has become clear that [he is] a technological slave."
 Id.
-Plaintiff seeks \$3 million in "compensation."
-Id. at 3.
+Plaintiff seeks \$1 trillion in "compensation" from each entity.
+Id. at 4.